capopaul/Jack-Bluetooth-Converter/doc/Jack2Bluetooth-Design-Specification.md

 ### 3.3.3 Current consumption conclusions

-The critical use case for current consumption is therefore sampling audio input and transmitting through bluetooth.
-The hypothesis is that the transmission is done at 9dBm max, the required battery to power the device 3hours is around 600mA.
+The critical use case for current consumption is during audio sampling and Bluetooth transmission.
+Assuming the transmission is done at 9dBm, the required battery to power the device 3 hours is around 600mA.

 ## 3.4 PMIC : Power Management Integrated Circuit

 The PMIC should support power path between the USB-C and the battery, battery charging when USB-C is plugged, battery discharging when unplugged.
 Since a power on/off system is needed, if this IC could have sleep or deep sleep mode with very low current consumption, it could be nice.

-The choice is to use the BQ25619RTWR from Texas Instrument.
+Final choice : **BQ25619RTWR** (Texas Instrument).

 All the elements are providing in the first page of product specification:
 ![BQ25619RTWR_spec.png](images/BQ25619RTWR_spec.png)